Defense Technology Training

 Day 4 - Distraction Device Munitions Instructor Program $395

-- Criminal and civil liabilities Live-firing exercises/operational scenarios Instructor development to establish in-house/in-service training and documentation skillls.
+Criminal and civil liabilities Live-firing exercises/operational scenarios Instructor development to establish in-house/in-service training and documentation skills.

 Equipment List